-eCOMM Merchant Solutions Statement on SCA
+eCOMM Merchant Solutions

-These rules are set in The Second Payment Services Directive 2015/2366/EU (or PSD2), which applies to payment services in the EU.
+These rules are set in the Second Payment Services Directive 2015/2366/EU (or PSD2), which applies to payment services in the EU.
 In the UK, PSD2 has been transposed into the legislation in the Payment Services Regulations 2017 (PSRs 2017).
 In Ireland PSD2 became law on 13 January 2018 with the signing of the European Union (Payment Services) Regulations 2018.

 The original deadline for compliance with the Regulatory Technical Standards (RTS) on Strong Customer Authentication (SCA) under the PSD2 Directive was 14 September 2019.
 Due to industry concerns, European Banking Authority (EBA) agreed to postpone the deadline until 31 December 2020.
 Prior to EBA’s decision, regulatory authorities of Denmark, France and the UK had already established 18-month extensions until 14 March 2021.

 Strong Customer Authentication (SCA) ensures that all remote electronic payments are performed with multi-factor authentication, to increase the security of electronic payments.
 SCA requirements apply to Point of Sale and e-Commerce transactions.

 SCA requires cardholder data from at least two of the following categories to be provided during the authentication process: